RECEIVING THE DIAGNOSIS

 The next day I met with the Maternal-Fetal Medicine specialists, and they confirmed a diagnosis of Ectopia Cordis.
 Following confirmation of the diagnosis, I was asked whether or not I wanted to continue the pregnancy.
 I told them I wanted to continue.

 I went on to have an amniocentesis to rule out Trisomy 13 and 18, and the test results came back negative.
 The doctors told me that my daughter, Dylan, was given a 10% chance to make it to delivery.

 At 25 weeks gestation, I was taken down to Rochester, Minnesota for more scans and to meet with the team of doctors who had handled a single case of Ectopia Cordis before.
 Through MRI, it was discovered that Dylan’s liver was also on the outside of her body.
 Dylan was then diagnosed with partial Pentalogy of the Cantrell.

 At 30 weeks gestation, I had another MRI, which found that more of Dylan’s intestines were protruding than they had originally seen.
 At 34 weeks gestation, during a routine ultrasound, I learned that Dylan was fluid-overloaded, and she was diagnosed with Hydrops Fetalis, yet another fatal diagnosis.

 DELIVERY AND EVEN MORE UNEXPECTED DIAGNOSES

 At delivery, doctors discovered that Dylan had Tetrology of the Fallot, which meant a diagnosis of a complete Pentalogy of the Cantrell.
-She had premature lungs, a diaphragmatic hernia, an omphalacele, no sternum, and she remained open-chested.
+She had premature lungs, a Diaphragmatic Hernia, Omphalocele, no sternum, and she remained open-chested.